michel1991/ocp-java-11/modulars/README.md

 Option C is incorrect because it does print a suggested alternative.
 Options A, B, E, F, and G are incorrect because those options do not exist.

+### Which command can you run to determine whether you have any code in your JAR file that depends on unsupported internal APIs and suggests an alternative?
+* A. jdeps -internal-jdk
+* B. jdeps --internaljdk
+* C. jdeps --internal-jdk
+* D. jdeps -s
+* E. jdeps -unsupported
+* F. jdeps –unsupportedapi
+* G. jdeps –unsupported-api
+* H. None of the above

+The jdeps command has an option --internal-jdk that lists any code using unsupported/internal APIs and prints a table with suggested alternatives.
+Option D is incorrect because it does not print out the table with a suggested alternative.
+Options A, B, C, E, F, and G are incorrect because those options do not exist.
+For options A,B, and C, the options are reversed and should be “jdk-internals”.

 ### What is true of a module containing a file named module-info.java with the following contents?
 (Choose all that apply.)
 ```java